 The Ministry - the Ministry of Internally Displaced Persons from the Occupied Territories, Labor, Health and Social Affairs of Georgia.

-The Employment Agency - the State Agency of Employment Support – a legal entity of public law subordinated to the Ministry.
+The Employment Agency - the State Employment Support Agency – a legal entity of public law subordinated to the Ministry.

 The Service Agency - the Social Service Agency – a legal entity of public law subordinated to the Ministry.